bitnami/charts/redmine/README.md

 Here you can update the MariaDB root password, Redmine admin username, password and email address in `tpl/values.toml`, the default values of which are:

- - `databasePassword`: `bitnami`
+ - `mariadbPassword`: `bitnami`
  - `redmineUser`: `user`
  - `redminePassword`: `bitnami`
  - `redmineEmail`: `user@example.com`

 > Note:
 >
-> If you had updated the MariaDB root password for the MariaDB deployment, then ensure you set the same password for the `databasePassword` field in the Redmine chart.
+> If you had updated the MariaDB root password for the MariaDB deployment, then ensure you set the same password for the `mariadbPassword` field in the Redmine chart.

 **Step 3**: Generate the chart